Credit:

 John is Reviewed's Managing Editor of Tech.
 He is an ISF Level III-certified calibrator with bylines at ProjectorCentral, Wirecutter, IGN, Home Theater Review, T3, Sound & Vision, and Home Theater Magazine.
 When away from the Reviewed office, he is a sound editor for film, a musician, and loves to play games with his son.

+Michael Garrett Steele has been writing and editing professionally since 2013, and has been a part of Reviewed since 2020.
 An MFA in music composition, Garrett has lent audio expertise to everyone from Independence Community College to Bethesda Softworks, informing reviews of audio equipment and services.
 Garrett also covers tech, drawing on experience working everywhere from IT helpdesks to enterprise architecture sales.
 Steele has also become a go-to reviewer for minor plumbing fixtures since covering bidets for Reviewed in early 2020.

-Our team is here for one purpose: to help you buy the best stuff and love what you own.
-Our writers, editors, and lab technicians obsess over the products we cover to make sure you're confident and satisfied.
+Our team is here to help you buy the best stuff and love what you own.
+Our writers, editors, and experts obsess over the products we cover to make sure you're confident and satisfied.
 Have a different opinion about something we recommend?
 Email us and we'll compare notes.